mweel1/usa_high_level/use-cases/index.md

   - title: Mis-Information
     link: ./mis-information
-    details: Mis-information is a huge risk for the Italiann citizens and governments.
+    details: Mis-information is a huge risk for the United States citizens and governments.

   - title: Fentanyl
     link: ./Fentanyl